7 Introduction to R and the Tidyverse

 geom_boxplot(aes(x = species, y = body_mass_g, fill = sex))

-Another way to visualize more variables in one plot is to split the plot by categories into facets, so sub-plots per category.
+Another way to visualise more variables in one plot is to split the plot by categories into facets, so sub-plots per category.
+Here we split by sex, which is already mapped to the fill colour:

 ggplot(peng) +